 After the roasting process, whole-bean coffee starts to lose freshness.
 As soon as there is oxygen introduced to the beans, they start to lose flavor.

 Oxidation affects the concentration of oils coffee naturally produces during roasting.
 This is why most coffee, whole bean or pre-ground, is packaged in valved packs.
 They have a specially designed hole or valve that lets out carbon dioxide and doesn’t let air in.

 The time it takes for it to go stale is also much quicker for the same reason.
 It loses freshness at only 1-2 weeks after being ground, depending on personal preference for taste.

 The 3 Things that Will Make Your Coffee Go Stale

 After roasting, coffee beans should stay out of the heat until the brewing process.

 Heat will make coffee lose flavor because it accelerates the degradation of the beans.
-To avoid heat, put your coffee in a cabinet away from heat generating appliances or windows.
+To avoid the heat, put your coffee in a cabinet away from heat-generating appliances or windows.
 Room temperature, or slightly cooler is your best bet for storage temperature.